Collective Bargaining: What Challenges Are Employers Facing in 2020December 3, 2020

 While the demand for groceries has skyrocketed throughout 2020, that doesn’t necessarily mean increased profits for the employer.
 The efforts to keep staff and the general public safe have proved costly, as PPE, hand sanitizer, and physical security demands have increased, cutting into an employer’s bottom line.
 For the employer facing increased pressure from a union to raise wages, expect a backlash from workers who fail to understand the increased costs of staying productive and profitable as a company.

-Expanded Worker’s Rights During Collective Bargaining
+Expanded Worker’s Rights

-Employers can expect further challenges to their CBA that outlines a worker’s rights during a pandemic.
+Employers can expect further challenges to their CBA that outline a worker’s rights during a pandemic.
 Unions have been targeting issues related to sick leave and health benefits as a point of contention, pushing for compensation if they must self-isolate as a result of being exposed to COVID-19.

 In an effort to maintain operations, many employers have incorporated health screening tools and access control to prevent the spread of the virus while spending large amounts of money on improved ventilation systems.
 Balancing the costs of altering a workplace while enhancing employee benefits and sick leave may prove problematic during further negotiations.

-Employment Protection is a Focal Point in Collective Bargaining
+Employment Protection as a Focal Point

 The goal for many unions is to ensure that employees are not laid off and can continue to make a living despite the ongoing pandemic.
 As business owners calculate the financial losses attributed to COVID-19, layoffs will become a necessary evil in order to keep functioning.